RS-eco/globePA/README.md

 and IV = III-IV, IUCN categories V and VI = V-VI, IUCN categories not reported, not applicable and not assigned = Non-designated).

-The IUCN categories group PAs according to their management objective:
+The IUCN categories group PAs according to their management objectives:
 IUCN categories Ia, Ib and II include Strict Nature Reserves, Wilderness Areas and National Parks and focus on the protection of intact ecosystems (Dudley 2008), while IUCN categories III and IV include